LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Add discussion about distributed extension in paper
 		* TODO: Update exp2 workoad E and Twitter traces, and exp10 recovery time of evaluation in paper
 		* TODO: Use student-T distribution to calculate the error bars of each experiment
+	+ Huancheng
+		* TODO: finish exp8 static workload
+		* TODO: finish exp5 static workload
+		* TODO: run exp9 and exp10
+		* TODO: Start to re-run experiments for multiple rounds
+			- NOTE: if thpt is affected after fixing write stalls, the previous results cannot be used as the results of the 1st round
+			- TODO: Update benchmark.md to hint user to create SSH key for switch and change private key path in common.sh if necessary

 - 11.13
 	+ Siyuan